QBRC/CasHmac/README.md

 - Start the string with the http method (probably GET), followed by a new line ("\n").
 - Append the host header in lower case, followed by a new line.
-- Append the URL-encoded request URI, followed by a new line (the URL minus any query string parameters; include the "http://").
+- Append the URL-encoded request URI, followed by a new line (the URL, starting with the "/" after the host name, minus any query string parameters).
 If it's blank, use "/".
 Do not URL encode any of the unreserved characters that RFC 3986 defines (reference: http://docs.aws.amazon.com/AmazonSimpleDB/latest/DeveloperGuide/HMACAuth.html)
 - Append the date in milliseconds (UTC), followed by a new line.
 This date must exactly match the one included in the "Date" request header.
 - Append a sorted list of query string name=value pairs, each pair separated with "&".
 Leave this blank if there are no parameters.
 - Encode the entire string with the HMAC-SHA1 algorithm.